dlehman/dlehman.github.io/_posts/2023-04-18-connecting-toper-roaster-to-artisan-scope-on-mac.md

 1. Download the [Phidget 22 installer](https://www.phidgets.com/downloads/phidget22/libraries/macos/Phidget22.dmg) from phidgets.com
 2. Run the installer (Phidgets.pkg)
     - **Note:** In macOS 11 and later, third-party kernel extensions (kexts) require the user’s approval to install, and restarting of the macOS to load the changes into the kernel (see below).
 3. Run the "Phidget Control Panel" in Applications to ensure the device is visible.
-Close the Control Panel (you cannot run Artisan and the Phidget Control Panel at the same time)
+4. **Close the Control Panel** app.
+(You cannot run Artisan and the Phidget Control Panel at the same time)
-4. Run Artisan and configure using the "Config > Machine > Phidget > USB 1048 Databridge 2xTC" option
+5. Run Artisan and configure using the "Config > Machine > Phidget > USB 1048 Databridge 2xTC" option

 ### Allow Kernel Extension Installation (macOS 11-12)